 S.R.
 257 - State Route 257 follows Riverside Drive through most of Concord Township as a major north/ south route.
 At U.S. 42, it crosses the Scioto River toward the west and then turns north through Bellepoint.
-There are 6.49 miles of 257 in the township.
+There are 6.49 miles of S.R.
+257 in Concord Township.
 It is heavily traveled with commuter traffic.